Deciding About Artificial Feeding

 What are the risks and benefits of artificial feeding?
 And what problems can it cause?
 Will I be able to live with these problems?

 How will artificial feeding affect my comfort and quality of life?

 How long will I need the feeding tube?

 Feeding tubes for people with advanced dementia are no longer recommended due to pain and suffering that doesn't change the inevitable progression of the disease.

 Consider your own values or faith.
 Also ask for advice from those who share your values.

-Note: If you’re having trouble deciding about artificial feeding, ask your healthcare provider if you can try it for a short time to see if it helps you feel better.
+If you are having trouble deciding about artificial feeding, ask your healthcare provider if you can try it for a short time to see if it helps you feel better.
 When the trial is done, you may then choose whether to continue or stop the treatment.

-How do I state my decision about artificial feeding?
+How do I tell others my decision about artificial feeding?